 Many of the most popular heroes from round about that time like Xena and Angel tended to be more violent, tortured, anti heroes with dark pasts..Nowadays characters like that are often actually referred to as 90’s anti heroes.
 Even if they weren’t full blown anti heroes however 90’s heroes were still often flawed in some other way, or constantly doubting themselves, wanting to quite, bemoaning about not having a normal life like Buffy or the Charmed ones.

-Hercules was really a throwback to a more, old fashioned, dashing, selfless, type of a hero, and thus he was very refreshing.
+Hercules was really a throwback to a more, old fashioned, dashing, selfless, type of a hero, and in this respect he was very refreshing.